-As home to the world's busiest cargo airport, we are a bit surprised that there isn't a huge outlet mall in Memphis - but that doesn't mean outlet shopping doesn't exist in the Bluff City.
-(And a fab update: Tanger Outlets has inked a deal to open an outlet center just over the city/state line in DeSoto County, MS. It'll be ready for the holidays of 2015).
+As home to the world's busiest cargo airport, we are a bit surprised that there isn't more in the way of outlet shopping in Memphis - but that doesn't mean outlet shopping doesn't exist in the Memphis metropolitan area.

 Even Elvis is part of Memphis' outlet shopping scene, with a store not far from the singer's Graceland mansion dedicated to all thing King, as well as a variety of other rock 'n' roll themed merchandise.